-BCCC orders Sony TV to shift Pehredaar Piya Ki time slot, run it with a scroll that it doesn’t promote child marriage
+BCCC orders Sony TV to shift Pehredaar Piya Ki time slot, run a scroll

-Pehredaar Piya Ki has become one of the most controversial TV shows in recent times ever since it came under the eye of BCCC.
-In the latest announcement, BCCC has asked the broadcasting channel, Sony to move the show to the 10 pm slot from its current 8.30 pm, and even run it with a disclaimer scroll that it doesn’t promote child marriage.
+Pehredaar Piya Ki has become one of the most controversial TV shows in recent times.
+In the latest announcement, BCCC has asked the broadcasting channel Sony to move the show to the 10 pm slot from its current 8.30 pm, and even run it with a disclaimer scroll saying it doesn’t promote child marriage.

 PTI tweeted, “Broadcasting Content Complaints Council asks Sony to move #PehredaarPiyaKi to 10 pmslot, run with scroll it doesn’t promote child marriage.”
 Well, what seemed to start as personal social media posts took a completely different turn when petitions began to be filed against the show to I&B Minister Smriti Irani, and the case reached the desk of BCCC (Broadcasting Content Complaints Council).
 BCCI’s latest decision on the issue will probably pacify the petitioners.

-A source close to Sony said, “The channel has just got the information and once they receive a notice will they decide on what to do next.”
+An official statement from Sony TV said, “As per the decision of BCCC we are shifting the time slot of Pehredaar Piya Ki to 10pm: Mon-Fri.
+The change will reflect from 22nd August’17 onwards.”

-Following the recent events, the show’s producers Shashi and Sumeet Mittal had addressed the media on Monday and had quipped, “Most of the people who are signing the petition have no clue about the show.
+Following the recent events, the show’s producers Shashi and Sumeet Mittal had addressed the media on Monday.
+They said, “Most of the people who are signing the petition have no clue about the show.
 They proudly claim they don’t watch TV.
 When you haven’t seen the show, how can you judge it?
 We have not shown anything objectionable.
 As traditional people ourselves, we know our boundaries.
 There is a sweet platonic relationship between the boy and girl, and that nowhere is against the society.”

 Broadcasting Content Complaints Council asks Sony to move #PehredaarPiyaKi to 10pm slot, run with scroll it doesn’t promote child marriage